 Isla Saona is by far the most popular excursion for all Punta Cana visitors – and it is without a question a stunning one.
 Marvelous beaches, turquoise ocean (with a color which appears too blue to be true …), stunning scenery and on most occasions and animated party cruise are a combination hard to resist when looking for a typical Caribbean holiday experience.
 And indeed, I can confirm, the excursion is amazing and will fulfill all your ideas of a picture-perfect tropical backdrop as you can also see here in my complete guide about Isla Saona.

-Nearly all tours to Isla Saona also include a snorkeling stop at an artificial reef consisting of a wreck and an old jetty devasted by a hurricane some years ago, which is home to some species of fish.
+Some tours to Isla Saona also include a snorkeling stop at an artificial reef consisting of a wreck and an old jetty devasted by a hurricane some years ago, which is home to some species of fish.
 However, snorkeling here is subpar and the diversity of species low, maybe due to the many tours stopping here.
 Depending on the visibility, sometimes the wreck is also too deep to have a clear view.

 This being said, you should visit Isla Saona during your Punta Cana holiday if you are interested in a tropical island scenery, but please don’t go there just for snorkeling.